The Five Buddha Ring

 a folding pigsticker, half-sprung, hard-used,

 days before, in Baja.
-How could he lose

-the Five Buddha ring?
 How to get it back?

 times will you put yourself through this, Jack?

-he read that riff on generosity --
+I read that riff on generosity —

 how the Mexicans give freely, how one